These baked Donuts are truly Guilt-Free as they are baked and made with wheat flour. What more one can ask for?

 - Cover it, with a lid/plastic film/damp cloth and let it rest for at least an hour or till it becomes double in volume.

-- Using Doughnut cutter cut shapes.
-In the absence of Doughnut cutter, cut using 2 lids, one big and one small, as shown in the pic below.
+- Using Donut cutter cut shapes.
+In the absence of a Donut cutter, cut using 2 lids, one big and one small, as shown in the pic below.
 Cut all the doughnuts like this.

 - Line your baking tray with parchment paper and keep the doughnuts on this

-- After 30 minutes approximately, preheat oven to 190 degrees Celsius for 15 minutes.
+- After 30 minutes approximately, preheat the oven to 190 degrees Celsius for 15 minutes.